EvgeniBursov/EvgeniBursov/README.md

 # Hello, I'm Evgeni Bursov! 👋

 ### 💫 About Me
-<h4>I'm a student searching for new opportunities in Software Engineering with half a year of experience in the startup Sirclez.ai.
-I will graduate in 2025 and can work full day.
-I have extensive knowledge in C++, Python, SQL, Java, and Node.js programming.
-I'm highly motivated, eager to learn, and a fast and efficient problem solver.
-Additionally, I have knowledge and understanding of design patterns, GUI, network protocols, Docker, Selenium, and Agile methodology.</h4>
+<h4>I'm a highly motivated Junior Software Engineer with over a year of professional experience.
+I completed my BSc in Software Engineering at Sami Shamoon College of Engineering and am actively seeking new opportunities.
+My experience includes working as a Junior Software Engineer at Makeshet Information Systems, where I designed SQL-based database solutions, developed features using C# and JavaScript, authored technical documentation, and conducted manual testing and QA processes.
+Prior to that, I worked as a Software Engineer Intern at Sirclez.ai startup, where I developed microservices-based applications using Python and SQL, integrated WhatsApp messaging services via APIs, and engineered scalable CRUD operations.
+I have extensive experience in C++, Python, Java, SQL, TypeScript, Node.js, and C#.
+I'm proficient with Git, Docker, CI/CD pipelines, REST APIs, and various database systems.
+My background includes full-stack development, microservices architecture, automated testing with Selenium and JMeter, and Agile methodology.
+As a results-driven problem solver, I excel at designing scalable applications and delivering high-quality code.
+I'm passionate about automation and continuously learning new technologies, ready to bring my technical skills and analytical thinking to a challenging new role.</h4>

 ### 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/evgeni-bursov-software-engineering/)